Learn about actual and potential costs

 Have you ever experienced challenges that caused a project or projects to run over budget?
 What changes have you made as a result of those experiences?

 What cost controls do you have in place regarding software and hardware purchases?
 How about for overhead costs?

-Profit margins are generally high in this market.
+Profit margins are generally moderate-to-high in this market.
 How does this affect your overall pricing flexibility?

 How many subcontractors and consultants do you hire compared to salaried employees?